All Products

 key_value=1,

 return_columns=["id", "content", "vector_column"] # Optional.
-If you do not specify this parameter, all columns are returned.
+If not specified, all columns are returned.

 ).fetchone()

-# Batch query records by a list of primary keys.
+# Batch query records by a list of primary keys

 results = table.get_multi_by_keys(